jsteffensen/datasets/README.md

-# datasets
+# Machine Learning Datasets

-Datasets for ML
+Collections of datasets to use with machine learning examples